twoGiants/tekton-playground/docs/tekton-dev-docs.md

 ```

 In the step *"Reconciles Pod state with TaskRun state"* the *reconciler* looks at the difference between the Pod state and the `TaskRun` state and  then updates the `TaskRun` state to reflect the Pod state.

+### Example

+An example implementation of a CRD with a controller and a *reconciler* using the [kubebuilder](https://book.kubebuilder.io/getting-started) framework can be found in this repository in[samples/memcached-operator](../samples/memcached-operator/README.md).